ZAEDPolSl/noMapper/README.md

 2. Insert in the `vol/` directory
     - `model.h5` - the trained model
     - `cv.pkl` - the encoder
-3. Set the configuration file `vol/config.ini`
+3. Set the configuration file `vol/config.ini` (if a custom configuration was used when training the model in "*Prepare noMapper*")
 4. Download latest stable version
     ```bash
     docker pull drdext3r/nomapper